-An independent Model Risk Office governs the validation of models we employ to assess and analyze our market risk exposures and related supporting documentation to ensure the appropriate use of these models.
-The Model Validation Group, a part of the Model Risk Office, validates our VaR and SVaR models and provides monitoring of their performance.
-For additional information, refer to "MD&A-Critical Accounting Policies and Estimates-Fair Value" in our 2018 Form 10-K.
+Our Model Risk Office validates the models that we employ to assess and analyze our market risk exposures as well as the related model documentation to ensure the appropriate use of the models.
+The Model Validation Group, a part of the Model Risk Office, validates and monitors our VaR and SVaR models.
+For additional information, refer to "MD&A-Critical Accounting Policies and Estimates-Fair Value" in our 2019 Form 10-K.